905timur/Reddit-Content-Cleaner/README.md

 - `replacement_text`: Text to replace comments with before deletion
 - `min_delay`: Minimum delay between operations in seconds
 - `max_delay`: Maximum delay between operations in seconds
-- `excluded_subreddits`: List of subreddits to exclude from deletion
+- `excluded_subs`: List of subreddits to exclude from deletion
 - `excluded_keywords`: List of keywords that will prevent content deletion
 - `backup_enabled`: Enable/disable content backups
 - `dry_run`: Test mode that shows what would be deleted without actually deleting